ProgWork/InnerSortAlgorithm/README.md

 # SortAlgorithm
-this is my pratise about some frequently-used inner Sort Algorithm
+this is my pratise about some frequently-used inner Sort Algorithm and external Sort Algorithm.